brine-ketum/cicdmanifest/README.md

 ## Install minikube cluster
 A minikube cluster is a One-Node cluster with Master node (processes) and worker nodes (processess) https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/

-For this demo, we will install it and linux and Windows OS
+For this demo, we will install it on linux and Windows OS
 ### Linux
 sudo apt-get update